 \subsection{Uncertainty Quantification}

 The uncertainty quantification (UQ) performance of each model is summarized in Figure~\ref{fig:uq_quality}, which presents results for both the high-data and low-data regimes.
-The evaluation relies on four metrics: root mean squared calibration error (RMSCE), sharpness (SHARP), coefficient of determination ($R^2$), and overlap score, as defined in Section~\ref{sec:metrics}.
+The evaluation relies on four metrics: root mean squared calibration error (RMSCE), sharpness, overlap score and Spearman rank correlation coefficient ($r_s$), as defined in Section~\ref{sec:metrics}.

-Table~\ref{tab:uq_metrics_100} shows the metrics mean and standard deviation of the 5 models in the high-data regime.
-DE achieved the best overall calibration with the lowest RMSCE of 0.05, highlighting its ability to produce well-calibrated uncertainty estimates when sufficient training data are available.
-Among Bayesian approaches, LRT also performed competitively (RMSCE = 0.08), whereas FO and RAD exhibited substantially higher calibration errors (RMSCE = 0.19 and 0.19, respectively).
+Table~\ref{tab:uq_metrics_tio2} shows the metrics mean and standard deviation of the three models.
+In high-data regime, all the models performed well in terms of calibration.
+RAD achieved the best overall calibration with the lowest RMSCE of 0.06, highlighting its ability to produce well-calibrated uncertainty estimates when sufficient training data are available.
+LRT and DE follow it with slightly higher calibration errors.

-In terms of sharpness, DE again outperformed the alternatives, exhibiting the lowest value (SHARP = 0.027), indicative of confident and concentrated predictive distributions.
-RAD produced the best SHARP results (0.022) although its poor calibration undermines its reliability.
-FO, with the highest SHARP value (0.054), produced broader uncertainty intervals, consistent with a tendency to overestimate predictive uncertainty.
+In terms of sharpness, DE again outperformed the alternatives, exhibiting the lowest value (11 meV/atom), indicative of confident and concentrated predictive distributions.
+RAD produced the best sharpness results between the two bayesian models (21).
+LRT, on the other hand, with the highest sharpness value (41), produced broader uncertainty intervals, consistent with a tendency to overestimate predictive uncertainty.

-Table~\ref{tab:uq_metrics_20} shows the metrics mean and standard deviation of the 5 models in the low-data regime.
-All models exhibited a clean degradation in calibration quality, as indicated by increased RMSCE values.
-Among them, RAD achieved the best calibration (RMSCE = 0.06) and the sharpest uncertainty estimates (SHARP = 0.09), suggesting it offered the most favourable UQ performance in this setting.
-DE ranked second in calibration (RMSCE = 0.10) but recorded the highest sharpness value (0.16), reflecting broader and less confident uncertainty estimates.
-FO and LRT experienced the most pronounced drops in calibration reliability, with RMSCE values of 0.17 and 0.17, respectively.
-While FO demonstrated relatively sharp predictions (SHARP = 0.10), this was overshadowed by its elevated calibration error, indicating a mismatch between predictive confidence and actual performance.
+While handling the smaller and less complete dataset of the low-data regime, the models exhibited a degradation in calibration quality, as indicated by increased RMSCE values, except for RAD that remarkably kept a similar calibration error to the one obtained in the high-data regime.
+It achieved the best calibration (RMSCE = 0.05) and the sharpest uncertainty estimates (45) together with DE, suggesting it offered the most favourable UQ performance in this setting.
+DE ranked second in calibration (RMSCE = 0.20) with a sharpness value similar to RAD.
+Both LRT and DE roughly doubled their RMSCE relative to the high-data regime (0.13 $\rightarrow$ 0.27 and 0.10 $\rightarrow$ 0.20, respectively), but LRT showed the largest absolute drop in calibration reliability.
+Moreover, its very high sharpness value reflects broader and less confident uncertainty estimates.